CIB/Aleta/use-cases.md

 ## Unstuck Code Solving Task

-When trying to solve a coding related task, and getting stuck, lleta should be able to examine the steps taken so far, and find issues in the approach, and re-plan the approach from scratch.
+When trying to solve a coding related task, and getting stuck, aleta should be able to examine the steps taken so far, and find issues in the approach, and re-plan the approach from scratch.
 The current approach and its results should be summarized so they can be recalled later when re-solving the task with the new approach.

 ## Code debug